yunap/traceit/README.md

 $("#elem").trigger("myEvent");
 ```

 What can I configure?
 All options are optional.
 Here are the default options.
-You can overwrite each and every one of them trace constructor accepts the following options object.
+You can overwrite each and every one of them.
+The ```trace``` constructor accepts the following options object.

 ```JavaScript
 options: {